Koha-Community/kohadocs/source/acquisitions.rst

 patron's behalf <purchase-suggestions-label>` from their record.
 Depending on your settings in the :ref:`suggestion` system preference, patrons may also be able to make purchase suggestions via the OPAC.

+    **Note**

+    You need to be logged in as a staff member with the suggestions_manage :ref:`acquisitions permission <granular-acquisitions-permissions-label>`
+    in order to view and work with purchase suggestions.

 When a suggestion is waiting for library review, it will appear on the Acquisitions home page next to the vendor search.

 |image794|